Divorce

 While upwards of 95% of all cases settle short of trial, the most expensive and acrimonious manner of resolving your differences with your spouse is through a formal trial - and perhaps nowhere is the retention of skilled counsel more important.

-Trial involves extensive study of all facts and evidence relevant to your case, extensive preparation of witnesses for testimony, extensive preparation to conduct examination (questioning) of witnesses, and extensive preparation of exhibits summarizing your position as to the evidence, hopefully in a form understandable and convincing to the trial judge, strategy as to what witnesses will be called and in what order, as well as the actual trial examination of witnesses, which often, especially when "cross-examining" opposing witnesses, requires the lawyer to think on their feet, and prepare questions on the spot as they hear evasive or unexpected answers.
+Trial involves extensive study of all facts and evidence relevant to your case, extensive preparation of witnesses for testimony, extensive preparation to conduct examination (questioning) of witnesses, and extensive preparation of exhibits summarizing your position as to the evidence, hopefully in a form understandable and convincing to the trial judge.
+Strategy as to what witnesses will be called and in what order, as well as the actual trial examination of witnesses, often, especially when "cross-examining" opposing witnesses, requires the lawyer to think on their feet, and prepare questions on the spot as they hear evasive or unexpected answers.

-Post Trial & Appeal
+Post Trial & Appeal with Sobol Family Law

-Following trial and final written submissions, the judicial officer is allowed up to ninety days to issue written "Findings of Fact, Conclusions of Law, Order for Judgment and Judgment and Decree" which is the legal document dissolving your marriage and deciding all issues involving your children, property division, child support, spousal maintenance and attorney fees.
+Following trial and final written submissions, the judicial officer is allowed up to ninety days to issue written "Findings of Fact, Conclusions of Law, Order for Judgment and Judgment and Decree," which is the legal document dissolving your marriage and deciding all issues involving your children, property division, child support, spousal maintenance, and attorney fees.
 After the issuance of the Judgment and Decree, Minnesota Law has a set procedure and time limit to allow either party to ask the court to correct any perceived or actual errors; to argue to the court to change its decision; or, to argue that based on alleged errors, a new trial should take place.
 Although a new trial is rarely granted, it is not uncommon, especially when presented with complex issues, for the Court to slightly amend its decision following the original judgment and decree.

 Thereafter, if either party is still dissatisfied with the result, they may "appeal" the lower court ruling to the Minnesota Court of Appeals.
-Such appeals are of right, and take place before a three judge panel, after extensive briefing and oral argument to the Court of Appeals.
+Such appeals are of right, and take place before a three-judge panel, after extensive briefing and oral argument to the Court of Appeals.
 This process may take upwards of a year after the trial court's final decision.
 The Court of Appeals may affirm all decisions outright, reverse all decisions outright, or may affirm some parts of the decree while reversing others.
 If a party thereafter is dissatisfied with a ruling of the Court of Appeals, they may seek discretionary review by the Minnesota Supreme Court.
 The Supreme Court, however, denies review of most cases and only chooses to hear a few family law cases each year.
 Those cases selected for review typically involve novel factual or legal issues.

 Brian Sobol is a skilled Minneapolis divorce attorney who can assist you through this challenging experience.
-Schedule your initial consultation by calling Sobol Family Law at (866) 484-4079 or filling out an online contact form.Offering up to two hour consultations for $350.
+Schedule your initial consultation by calling Sobol Family Law at (866) 484-4079 or filling out an online contact form.
+Offering up to two-hour consultations for $350.